-temporarily or permanently restricted net assets depending on the nature of the restrictions.
-When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.

 The Organization uses the allowance method to determine uncollectible unconditional promises to give receivable.
 The allowance is based on prior years' experience and management's analysis of specific promises made.